Effect of intravalley and intervalley electron-hole exchange on the nonlinear optical response of monolayer MoSe$_2$: Numerical results and discussion

 Next, we show results where we have only intervalley e-h exchange but no intravalley exchange.
 Figure \ref{fig:sr2418DT} shows the evolution of the cross-circular DT in increasing intervalley exchange.
 Without exchange, we have again the blue-shift (or close to blue shift) feature at the exciton, and the biexciton dip at -20meV.
 At full intervalley exchange, the exciton feature has developed a slightly negative feature just below the exciton, and the negative feature just above the exciton has slightly diminished.
 The biexciton dip has moved to lower frequencies (i.e. the biexciton binding energy has increased).
 Again, to obtain more insight into this behavior, we look at the T-matrix.
 Figure \ref{fig:sr2418TmatWaterfall}a shows, as before, a prominent biexciton peak in the case without exchange.
 Since the intervalley exchange couples the exciton spins and leads to a splitting in the exciton dispersion, Fig. \ref{fig:sr2421dispersion}c, the biexciton peak in $T_{-+-+}$ splits into two when the intervalley exchange is non-zero.
 However, there is no such splitting in the DT spectrum.
 In order to understand this, we plot in Fig. \ref{fig:sr2418TmatWaterfall}b the T-matrix in the '-++-" channel.
 When intervalley exchange is switched on, $T_{-++-}$ becomes nonzero, and moreover the spin-mixing is accompanied by spin-orbit coupling.
 In this channel we find that the two biexciton resonances correspond to different signs in the T-matrix.
 The usual case, where Im(T) is negative, corresponds to a biexciton resonance that leads to induced absorption (or a dip in DT).
-In the present case, the upper of the two split biexciton states has the opposite sign, which leads to a cancellation against the upper peak in $T_{-+-+}$ and the absence of the second biexciton peak in DT.
-Moreover, we see from Fig. \ref{fig:sr2418TmatComparison} that the upper of the two biexciton peaks is exactly at the biexciton resonance that we have in the absence of the intervalley exchange.
-This can be understood from the fact that if the two excitons that participate in the scattering are from different branches, one from the upper and one from the lower, then the sum of the two dispersion relations yields exactly the dispersions of two excitons without modification due to exchange, Fig. \ref{fig:sr2421dispersion}c.
+In the present case, the upper of the two split biexciton states has the opposite sign, which leads to a cancellation against the upper peak in $T_{-+-+}$ and the absence of the second biexciton peak in DT. \revisionA{The upper of the two split biexciton states is at a frequency that corresponds to a biexciton formed from one exciton in each of the two dispersion branches. }

 In Fig. \ref{fig:sr2421DT} we finally switch on both exchange contributions.
 We start from the case of only intervalley exchange and increase the intravalley exchange from zero to full strength.
 In this case, the biexciton dip moves from -30 meV towards the exciton and there merges with the exciton scattering feature, resulting in a negative-positive-(weakly)negative DT lineshape.
 The corresponding T-matrix results, Fig. \ref{fig:sr2421Tmatr}, shows the biexciton, as it moves toward the two-exciton continuum, keeps its splitting such that the upper of the two biexciton peaks remains cancelled in the DT regardless of the strength of the intravalley exchange.